MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-vscode-azure.md

     username@contoso.com   azure-stack-sub  6d5ff183-b37f-4a5b-9a2f-19959cb4224a username@contoso.com
     ```

-3. Make a note of the Tenant ID.
+3. Make a note of the tenant ID.
 You will need to when adding the JSON section that
     that will configure the Azure Account extension.

 ## Set up the Azure Account extension